thesephist/tabloid/README.md

-# tabloid
+# The Tabloid Programming Language

-A minimal programming language inspired by clickbait headlines
+A minimal programming language ~inspired~ **supercharged** by clickbait headlines.